wJDKnight/CITL-Rpackage/README.md

 # Introduction
+CITL addresses the limitations of the existing methods for inferring time-lagged causal relationships among genes on single-cell RNA sequencing scRNA-seq data.
+It adopts the changing information of genes estimated by “RNA velocity” for causal inference algorithm.
+Based on the Time-lagged assumption, CITL can infer time-lagged relationships which are validated by published literature.
+More information and demonstration is in out article (Wei et al., 2021).

 CITL is running in [R](https://www.r-project.org/), a free software environment for statistical computing.
 R support a wide variety of UNIX platforms, Windows and MacOS, which means that CITL could run on many platforms.
 The instruction of installing R is at [here](https://cran.r-project.org/doc/manuals/r-release/R-admin.html).

 # CITL-Rpackage